connctd/giphy-connector/Tutorial.md

 Select your app in the Developer Center sidebar then go to the Connector Store and click "Install from Connector Store".
 You should see the connector listed under your private connectors.
 Click on it and click the install button.
 The installation should ask you for the API key and succeed if you provide one.
+You have now successfully installed the giphy connector for your app which means on your connector side a installation should have been added.
+You can now create connector instances for every of your endcustomers using your app.

-Creating an instance is not possible with the Developer Center, since it is usually done programmatically by the App using a connector.
+Creating an instance is not possible from within the Developer Center, since it is usually done programmatically by the App using a connector.
 We can however use the connctd GraphQL API to create an instance manually.
 For this you need the installation ID, which you can find in the [Developer Center](https://devcenter.connctd.io/connectors).
 Click on your installation and the ID is shown.